seixaslucky/OpenBank/README.md

 I implemented swagger to use as a minimal documentation for API use;

-To change database connection you need to the paths ".\OpenBank\OpenBank\OpenBank.Infra.Data\Context\MyContext.cs" and ".\OpenBank\OpenBank\CrossingCutting\DependencyInjection\ConfigureRepository.cs" and change the connection strings.
+To change database connection you need to the paths ".\OpenBank\OpenBank\OpenBank.Infra.Data\Context\ContextFactory.cs" and ".\OpenBank\OpenBank\CrossingCutting\DependencyInjection\ConfigureRepository.cs" and change the connection strings.